Deep Long-Tailed Learning: A Survey: Classic Methods

-Compared to other long-tailed learning paradigms, class re-balancing methods are relatively simple but can achieve comparably or even better performance.
-Some of them, especially cost-sensitive learning methods, are theoretically inspired or guaranteed to handle long-tailed problems~\cite{cui2019class,cao2019learning,hong2020disentangling}.
-These advantages enable class re-balancing to be a good candidate for real-world applications.
+{Class re-balancing is relatively simple among the three main method types of long-tailed learning, but it can achieve comparable or even better performance.
+Some methods, especially class-sensitive learning, are theoretically inspired or guaranteed to handle long-tailed problems~\cite{cui2019class,cao2019learning,hong2020disentangling}.
+These advantages enable class re-balancing to be a good candidate for real-world applications.}

+{The ultimate goal of its three sub-categories (\ie re-sampling, class-sensitive learning and logit adjustment) are the same, \ie re-balancing classes.
+Hence, when the class imbalance is not addressed well, combining them may achieve better performance.
+However, these subtypes are sometimes exclusive to each other.
+For example, if we have trained a class-balanced deep model via class-sensitive learning, then further using logit adjustment methods to post-adjust model inference will instead lead to biased predictions and suffer poor performance.
+Therefore, if one wants to combine them, the pipeline should be designed carefully.}

-However, one drawback of this type of method is that most class re-balancing methods improve tail-class performance at the cost of head-class performance, which is like playing on a performance seesaw.
-Although the overall performance is improved, it cannot essentially handle the issue of lacking information, particularly on tail classes due to limited data amount.
-To address this limitation, one feasible solution is to conduct information augmentation for all classes as follows.
+{One drawback of class re-balancing is that most methods improve tail-class performance at the cost of lower head-class performance, which is like playing on a performance seesaw.
+Although the overall performance is improved, it cannot essentially handle the issue of lacking information, particularly on tail classes due to limited data sizes.
+To address this limitation, one feasible solution is to conduct information augmentation as follows.}